curblr/curblr-spec/README.md

 # Data Model
 | Object | Description |
 | :--- | :--- |
+***[Location]*** | Describes the location where the regulation applies.
+Curb regulations are often mapped based on the location of physical assets, such as signs or curb paint.
+These markers are point-based data that applies to a segment of the street's edge.
+CurbSpec enables the location of a regulation to be stored as a point or as a street segment. |
 | ***[Regulation](Regulation.md)*** | A given location or segment of curb may have one or more regulations that determine what is allowed or forbidden during a particular period of time |
 | ***[Rule](Rule.md)*** | A [Regulation](Regulation.md) may have one or more rules that define what particular curb users can and cannot do when the [Regulation](Regulaton.md) is in effect |
 | ***[Timespan](TimeSpan.md)*** | Defines the time period when a [Regulation](Regulation.md) is in effect. |